leberrigan/MotusStationGuide/antennas.md

 multiple tag frequencies, each tag type requires its own antenna;
 currnetly an antenna optimized to detect Lotek tags on 166.380 Mhz will not detect CTT tags on 434 Mhz, and vice versa.
-Wherever possible we recommend installing "dual-mode" stations outfitted with antennas and a receiver that can detect tags tags.
+Wherever possible we recommend installing “dual-mode” stations outfitted with antennas and a receiver that can detect tags tags.
 A dual-frequency antenna is under development, but for the time being, dual-mode stations (those that can listen for more than one frequency, must have two different types of